jerogarcia/jerogarcia/README.md

 - 👀 I’m interested in #Xangingtheworld...
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects creating DAOs
-- 📫 How to reach me @jero_net at Twitter; Telegram; IG; Gettir and running arround the globe i hope!
+- 📫 How to reach me mailing to jerogarciam@gmail.com or @jero_net at Twitter; Telegram; IG; Gettir and running arround the globe i hope!

 <!---
 jerogarcia/jerogarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.